Blood Feud (1983 film): Plot

 It is the mid-1950s.
-Wealthy young Robert F. Kennedy is beginning to make a name for himself in Washington, D.C., as is his older brother John F. Kennedy, a United States senator from Massachusetts.
+A young Robert F. Kennedy is beginning to make a name for himself in Washington, D.C., as is his older brother, John F. Kennedy, a United States senator from Massachusetts.

 Also on the rise is James R. Hoffa, an intensely dedicated member of the International Brotherhood of Teamsters union whose ambition is to become a force in the American labor movement.
 Jimmy Hoffa makes an attempt to ingratiate himself with Bobby Kennedy the first time they meet, but Kennedy is investigating corruption in labor and is already suspicious of Hoffa's possible ties to organized crime.

 Kennedy exacts a promise from his brother to be part of a Senate committee investigating crime syndicates and their illegal ties to union executives and pension funds.
 FBI director J. Edgar Hoover is unwilling to focus on organized crime, or even acknowledge that such a thing exists.

 After JFK is elected President of the United States in 1960, he appoints Bobby to be his Attorney General.
 Hoffa, already feeling persecuted by the younger Kennedy, begins to feel the pressure even more.
 Longtime associates such as Edward Grady Partin and Randy Powers can see how Hoffa's bitter feud with Bobby Kennedy is affecting him, but they stand by loyally as Hoffa becomes the president of the Teamsters, his power growing by the day.

 Hoffa is acquitted by juries several times after investigations led by Kennedy and his right-hand man, Phil Wharton, result in charges against him.
 He gloats about his victories and publicly taunts Bobby in committee hearings, in the press, even in a courtroom while attorney Edward Bennett Williams portrays Kennedy as a millionaire with no regard for "the working man."

 The assassination of JFK on November 22, 1963, is a horror to most Americans, but not to Hoffa, who acts as if nothing matters to him other than union business.
 The new president, Lyndon B. Johnson, surprises and disappoints Hoffa by retaining Bobby Kennedy as his attorney general.

 Hoffa's paranoia grows.
 He is obsessed with finding informers within his organization and listening devices in his office.
 After one of his loyal allies, Partin, betrays him with federal authorities and testifies against him, Hoffa is convicted in 1964 of attempting to bribe a grand juror.
 He later is found guilty of misuse of a union pension fund.
 Appeals allow Hoffa to postpone incarceration for several years while Bobby Kennedy leaves LBJ's administration to become a U.S. senator representing New York.

 Hoffa alternately implores Kennedy for mercy and threatens him with vengeance.
 He begins his sentence behind bars in 1967.
 The personal animus between the two men ends with Bobby's assassination in Los Angeles in 1968.
 Hoffa is granted an early release in 1971 after an arrangement with Richard Nixon results in a pardon, but he is unable to regain his Teamsters presidency upon being released.
 He mysteriously disappears in 1975, never to be seen again.